 The County of San Diego's existing General Plan Public Facility Element establishes policies and implementation measures regarding the assessment and mitigation of traffic impacts on new development.
-One of the goals of the Public Facility Element is to provide -a safe, convenient, and economical integrated transportation system including a wide range of transportation modes" (County of San Diego 2005).
-The Public Facility Element also identified an objective in the Transportation Section to provide a -Level of Service C or better on County Circulation Element roads" (County of San Diego 2005).
-The Public Facility Element, however, established LOS D as an off-site mitigation limit for discretionary projects.
-When an existing LOS is already D, -a LOS of D" may be allowed (County of San Diego 2005).
+One of the goals of the Public Facility Element is to provide "a safe, convenient, and economical integrated transportation system including a wide range of transportation modes" (County of San Diego 2005).
+The Public Facility Element also identified an objective in the Transportation Section to provide a "Level of Service C or better on County Circulation Element roads" (County of San Diego 2005).
+The Public Facility Element, and element roads of the provide a "Level of Service C or better on County Circulation Element roads" (County of San Diego 2005).
+The Public Facility Element, and element roads (County of San Diego 2005).

+however, established LOS D as an off-site mitigation limit for discretionary projects.
+When an existing LOS is already D, "a LOS of D" may be allowed (County of San Diego 2005).
 According to the Public Facility Element, projects that significantly increase congestion on roads operating at LOS E or F must provide mitigation, which can consist of a fair share contribution to an established program or project to mitigate the project's impacts.
-If impacts cannot be mitigated, the project will be denied unless a specific statement of overriding findings is made pursuant to Sections 15091 and 15093 of the State CEQA Guidelines to approve the project as proposed" (County of San Diego 2005).
+"If impacts cannot be mitigated, the project will be denied unless a specific statement of overriding findings is made pursuant to Sections 15091 and 15093 of the State CEQA Guidelines to approve the project as proposed" (County of San Diego 2005).